tdnguyen27/predicting-model-for-recipes/README.md

 **Test Statistic:** the plot of the distribution of number of steps when reviews are missing and when they are not show that the two distributions are different shape but similar centers which led me to use the **KS test stat**.
 <iframe
-  src="assets/n_steps_MAR.html"
+  src="assets/MAR-nsteps.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
-I performed a permutation test and got a p-value of 0.00023 which led me to reject the null hypothesis in favor of the alternative hypothesis; therefore, the missingness of review is dependent on the number of steps of a recipe.
+I performed a permutation test and got a p-value of 0.00007 which led me to reject the null hypothesis in favor of the alternative hypothesis; therefore, the missingness of review is dependent on the number of steps of a recipe.
 # Hypothesis Testing
-My main interest in exploring the <mark>food</mark> dataset is investigating the nutritional aspect of a recipe.
-The question I am focused on answering is "What is the relationship between calories and average rating of a recipe?".
+My main interest in exploring the food dataset is investigating the nutritional aspect of a recipe.
+The question I am focused on answering is **"What is the relationship between calories and average rating of a recipe?"**.
 Both calories and average rating are numerical continuous data.

+I decided to group the calories to create a categorical column based on where calories are greater than and less than the median of calories (298.2).
+I chose to go with the median because the calories column has large outliers that heavily skews the data to the right, in which the median would be good to use as it is robust to outliers.

-**Null Hypothesis:** The average rating for recipes with below average calories is the same as that for recipes with above average calories, therefore any observed differences is due to randomn chance
+**Null Hypothesis:** The average rating for recipes with below median calories is the same as that for recipes with above median calories, therefore any observed differences is due to randomn chance

-**Alternative Hypothesis:** The average rating for recipes with below average calories is different from that for recipes with above average calories
+**Alternative Hypothesis:** The average rating for recipes with below median calories is different from that for recipes with above median calories

-**Test Statistic:** Absolute value of difference in mean between 'below average' calories and 'above average' calories
+**Test Statistic:** Absolute value of difference in mean between 'below median' calories and 'above median' calories
-- I chose to use the absolute value because I care about if these two distributions are different; therefore I care about the magnitude in difference not the direction
+- I chose to use the absolute value because I care about whether these two distributions are different; therefore I care about the magnitude in difference not the direction

 **Significance Level:** 0.05

 I chose a permutation test because I only have access to a sample of recipes from food.com and we want to compare if two distributions look similar or different (from same population or not).
-I grouped the numerical calories data into categorical based on the mean of the calories data where the two groups are 'above average' and 'below average', and these are the labels I shuffled.
+I performed 1000 repititions and shuffled the newly created categorical data column from grouping calories.
 <iframe
   src="assets/permtest.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
 The observed test statistic is represented by the bold vertical line.
-I got a p-value of **0.268** which led me to keep the null hypothesis which means any observed differences noticed is due to randomness.
+I got a p-value of **0.676** which led me to keep the null hypothesis which means any observed differences is due to randomness.
 # Problem Identification
 I plan to **predict the calories of a recipe** which is a regression problem.
-The response variable I chose is the calories of a recipe because for many people an important factor in creating meals is the amount of calories they are building in their meals; being able to identify the calories of a meal is a distinction that is of interest for some.
-Whether it's to be more nutritionally aware or watching weight.
+The response variable I chose is the calories of a recipe because for many people an important factor in creating meals is the amount of calories they are building in their meals; being able to identify the calories of a meal is a distinction that is of interest for some; whether it's to be more nutritionally aware or watch their weight.

 The metric I am using to evaluate my model is the **Root Mean Squared Error** because calories is a continuous numerical value.
 The information I know and is available to use before I train the model are all the columns I named above under **Intoduction**.
+I filtered the original **food** dataframe to remove the outermost 1% of outliers where calories >= 2500.
+I determined only a 1% removal because that will handle the situation of extreme cases and I won't lose too much potentially important data for my predictions.
 # Baseline Model
 For my baseline model I am untilizing a Linear Regression model and splitting the dataset into testing and training sets.
 The features in the baseline model are total fats, carbohydrates, and proteins in percentage of daily value \(PDV).
 All 3 features are quantitative however I chose to standardize these features because carbohydrates averaged about 12 while proteins and total fats averaged about 30.

-The RMSE of the model is **28.94** which is a good model because I recognize that RMSE is in the units of our original y data which is calories.
-So, our RMSE is telling me that the predicted values are about 28.94 calories off from the actual calorie values, which is not a lot in terms of calories.
+The RMSE of the training set is **29.35** which is a good model because I recognize that RMSE is in the units of our original y data which is calories.
+So, our RMSE is telling me that the predicted values are about 29.35 calories off from the actual calorie values, which is not a lot in terms of calories.
 # Final Model
-The final model uses the standardized features total fats (PDV), carbohydrates (PDV), protein (PDV), and sugar (PDV); as well as the binarized feature n_ingredients.
+The final model uses the standardized features total fats, carbohydrates, protein, and sugar; as well as the binarized feature n_ingredients.
 I found these as my best hyperparameters from performing an iterative **crossed validation score** with 5 folds.
 I incremented my features as follows:
 1. stdscalar total fats only
 2. stdscalar total fats + carbs
 3. stdscalar total fats + carbs + protein